frangar888/qs-dynamic-table/README.md

 # qs-custom-report
 Qlik Sense extension that allows users to create their own tables from a list of dimensions and measures.
-Forked from cjbraley project QS Dynamic Table
+Forked from cjbraley project QS Dynamic Table.
+Added compatibility with Qlik Sense August 2022.

 ![Thumb](https://github.com/cjbraley/qs-custom-report/blob/master/demo/thumb.jpg)